jaysoo/nulogy-blog-posts/async-await.markdown

 Each await in the above example would yield, essentially making each `oneOrErrorAsync()` call sequential.

-## Further readings
+## Closing thoughts

-- Jake Archibald has an [article](http://jakearchibald.com/2014/es7-async-functions/) written a year ago on ES7 and async-await.

-- The ES7 [async function](https://github.com/lukehoban/ecmascript-asyncawait) proposal on GitHub.
+This post gives a quick intro to async functions in ES7.
+If you want to read more, I would encourage you to read through the [proposal on GitHub](https://github.com/lukehoban/ecmascript-asyncawait).

-- Also, check out the [async generator](https://github.com/jhusain/asyncgenerator) proposal, which adds asynchronous generator functions that return Observables instead of Promises.
+Another related proposal is the  [async generator](https://github.com/jhusain/asyncgenerator), which combines asynchronous  functions and generators to return Observables instead of Promises.